uberdragon/owl20/README.md

 # Owl20 - Beyond20 to Owlbear Rodeo Bridge

-A Chrome extension that bridges Beyond20 dice rolls to Owlbear Rodeo, displaying roll results in both the main page and any iframes on the page.
+A Chrome extension that bridges Beyond20 dice roll data to Owlbear Rodeo iframes.
+This extension focuses purely on data transmission - it listens for Beyond20 events and passes the raw JSON data to iframes without any visual display.

 ## Features

 - **Beyond20 Integration**: Listens for Beyond20 roll events on Owlbear Rodeo pages
-- **Iframe Support**: Automatically detects and injects roll displays into iframes
+- **Iframe Support**: Automatically detects and passes data to all iframes on the page
 - **Cross-Origin Handling**: Uses postMessage for cross-origin iframe communication
-- **Multiple Themes**: Dark, Light, Fantasy, Sci-Fi, and Horror themes
-- **Real-time Display**: Shows rolls instantly as they happen
-- **Persistent History**: Maintains roll history with configurable limits
-- **Clean Interface**: Removes non-functional buttons from Beyond20 displays
+- **Same-Origin Support**: Uses CustomEvent for same-origin iframe communication
+- **Data-Only Transmission**: No visual elements - purely passes JSON data
+- **Minimal Permissions**: Only requires scripting permission and Owlbear host access

 ## How It Works